https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 21552 Active Page: Research Faculty Profilesid:21580

 Julia-McQuoid@ouhsc.edu

 Dr. McQuoid is an Assistant Professor in the TSET Health Promotion Research Center and the Department of Family and Preventive Medicine.
-She is a health geographer who is interested in qualitative and mixed research methods that can explore the interplay of people, their everyday environments, and behaviors related to health and wellbeing.
-Her current research program focuses on: (i) understanding and addressing tobacco and other substance use disparities among sexual and/or gender minoritized individuals living in high stigma places, (ii) the use of multiple substances in rural communities, and (iii) examining how young adults interact with and perceive cannabis marketing in their everyday environments.
-Dr. McQuoid’s projects have employed Mobile Health survey data collection methods with qualitative mapping interviews to examine the everyday patterns, contexts, roles, and meanings of different substances for priority groups.
+She is a health geographer who employs qualitative and mixed research methods to explore the interplay of people, their everyday environments, and behaviors related to health and wellbeing.
+Her projects have integrated ecological momentary assessment with qualitative mapping interviews to examine the everyday patterns, contexts, roles, and meanings of tobacco use and other substance use.
+Dr. McQuoid has been awarded funding for her work from the National Institute on Drug Abuse, the American Cancer Society, the National Cancer Institute, and the California Tobacco Related Disease Research Program.

-Dr. McQuoid is a director of the OUHSC Qualitative Methods Community of Practice.
-For more information and requests to join the list serv email contact-qmcop@ouhsc.edu
+Dr. McQuoid is a founding director of the OUHSC Qualitative Methods Community of Practice.
+For more information and requests to join the list serv visit https://qmcop.ouhsc.edu/ or email contact-qmcop@ouhsc.edu

 Academic Section(s):